bryfox/fairbanks-server/README.md

 `--verbose` is used here; `--debug` can be used for all output.

 Distillery is the build tool.
 To build locally, work with distillery directly.
+Distillery configuration lives in `/rel`.

 ```
 $ mix release.clean